huntergrean/practice_notes/attorney_prd.md

 * law firm association

 **Screen 1:** text fields for the above information with a photo upload button.
 At the bottom is a save button.
 None of these additional fields are required.
-The next screen should be the registered attorney home page.
+After saving, the next screen should be the registered attorney home page.

+### 4. Registered attorney homepage

+The registered attorney homepage is the primary homepage for the attorney app.
+**Screen 1:**

+* New questions
+* Clients
+* Profile
+*

 ### 4. View questions